-In the summer of 1877, nine-year-old Narazo Yaoi of Izushichijo Village, Yamato Province, was playing with two or three neighborhood children in the Saho River that flowed on the west side of the village.
+In the summer of 1877, nine-year-old Narazo Yaoi of Izushichijo Village, Yamato Province, was playing with two or three neighborhood children in the Saho River, which flowed on the west side of the village.
 Somehow his penis was bitten by a leech.
 It did not hurt much at the time, but two or three days later it became swollen.
 Although there was no pain, his parents were worried because it was such an important organ.
 Doctors were consulted, faith healing was tried and the best of care was given, but there was no sign of recovery.

 Jirokichi Kita’s aunt, Ko Yaoi, of the same village, and Isaburo Masui’s mother, Kiku, were already devout followers at that time.
 So they urged Narazo’s grandmother, Koto, to join the faith.
 Being religious by nature, she readily agreed.
 But Narazo’s father, Sogoro, was only interested in farming and he laughed at those who were religious.
 Koto asked him: “Do you wish to cancel my sixtieth birthday celebration or do you wish to join the faith?* Please choose one or the other.”
 So Sogoro finally consented to join.
 It was January 1878.